 Tip #8: Do something at least once a week

 Plan something special for your spouse at least once a week and notice how they react.
-Have a notebook where you record the things and how impactful they were, how they were received.
-This will give you a gauge on which deposits into your partner’s emotional bank account has the biggest return.
+Have a notebook where you record the things and how impactful they were, and how they were received.
+This will give you a gauge on which deposits into your partner’s emotional bank account have the biggest return.

 Tip #9: Loving someone is giving them what THEY need

 Often we automatically fall into the pitfall of doing what we would like to be done to us.
-Loving someone is becoming aware of their likes and dislikes and give them what they want, as opposed to thinking about us.
+Loving someone is becoming aware of their likes and dislikes and giving them what they want, as opposed to thinking about us.

 Tip #10: If you don’t know – ask!

 No matter how long you’ve been together, it’s never too late to get to know your partner better.
-Dare to ask what they like, appreciate, long for, need… and if you’re prone to forget things, write them down so you can look things up!
+Dare to ask what they like, appreciate, long for, need…, and if you’re prone to forget things, write them down so you can look things up!